 MP for Shipley

-Anna Dixon is a Labour and Co-operative MP for Shipley, elected in July 2024.
-She currently serves on the Public Accounts Committee (since October 2024) and has previously sat on the Mental Health Bill [HL] committee in June 2025, reflecting engagement with accountability and health policy.
+Anna Dixon is a Labour (Co-op) MP for Shipley, first elected in July 2024.
+She currently serves on the Public Accounts Committee (from 2024-10-28) and previously sat on the Mental Health Bill [HL] committee in June 2025.
+Her parliamentary work shows a centre-left stance with an emphasis on workers’ rights and public services.

-Declared financial interests include miscellaneous entries (three), land and property (within or outside the UK), and visits outside the UK.
+Her declared financial interests include five entries: three miscellaneous entries; one land and property interest (within or outside the UK); and one entry for visits outside the UK.

 Generated 21 February 2026